Value Alignment of Social Media Ranking Algorithms: Introduction

 In sum, this work contributes: \begin{enumerate} \item \textbf{A framework for value-aligning feed ranking algorithms}: We introduce the idea of ranking social media feeds by a value system that is both broadly encompassing and grounded in trade-offs between values.
-We present a method for incorporating multiple values into content ranking and instantiate it using the \emph{Schwartz Basic Theory of Human Values} to annotate expressions of values in social media posts. \item \textbf{Two online experiments validating our approach}: Through controlled studies, we demonstrate that our approach yields feed rankings that recognizably reflect participants' articulated values. \item \textbf{Empirical and qualitative insights into value selections}: We analyze what mechanisms drive users' value selections for their feed and how they navigate trade-offs in values. \end{enumerate} Ultimately, this work advocates that social media feeds need neither disregard values nor selectively prioritize only a few, but can consider a broad space of value tradeoffs and empower users, platforms, and society to better navigate them.
+We present a method for incorporating multiple values into content ranking and instantiate it using the \emph{Schwartz Basic Theory of Human Values} to annotate expressions of values in social media posts. \item \textbf{Two online experiments validating our approach}: Through controlled studies, we demonstrate that our approach yields feed rankings that recognizably reflect participants' articulated values. \item \textbf{Empirical insights into value selections}: We analyze what mechanisms drive users' value selections and how these selections impact feed rankings. \end{enumerate} Ultimately, this work advocates that social media feeds need neither disregard values nor selectively prioritize only a few, but can consider a broad space of value tradeoffs and empower users, platforms, and society to better navigate them.\footnote{Code and project website available at \url{https://stanfordhci.github.io/FeedValueAlignment/}.}